lichess-org/flutter-chessground/README.md

 See the example app for:
 - Random Bot: an interactable board for one player playing against a random bot,
 - Free Play: an interactable board for two players sitting opposite to each other,
-- Board Thumbnails: a demo screen showing over hundred different boards in a grid,
+- Draw Shapes: activate the draw shapes feature and draw on the board using 2
-- Draw Shapes: a demo screen where the user can highlight squares and draw arrows on a board.
+- Board Thumbnails: a demo screen showing over hundred different boards in a grid, fingers.